Diplomatic Reception Room: History

 In 1935, Franklin Roosevelt had a chimney opened so he could conduct his "fireside chats."
 White House architect Lorenzo Winslow designed a new chimney breast and mantel that, though intended to appear traditional, subtly evokes Art Moderne in its ribbed curved sides.

 Rebuilt by Harry Truman as a sitting room, it was refurbished in 1960 during the Dwight Eisenhower administration in the style of the Federalist Era with antiques selected by New York interior designer Michael Greer.
 In 1962, with advice from American antique expert Henry Francis du Pont, First Lady Jacqueline Kennedy had the room papered with antique French scenic wallpaper produced by Jean Zuber et Cie in Rixheim (Alsace), France c.
 1834.
 The Zuber wallpaper, titled Scenes of North America, was printed from multiple woodblocks and features scenes of Boston Harbor, the Natural Bridge in Virginia, West Point, New York, Niagara Falls, and New York Harbor.
 The sweeping panorama on the elliptical walls provide a sense of space, negating the lack of windows.
 Additional Federal-era furniture was acquired, and upholsteries and the carpet furthered a soft gold and blue decor.

 Detail of the panoramic Zuber et Cie wallpaper Scenes of North America showing Boston Harbor.
 The African American men depicted wear Phrygian caps as a sign of their status as free men.

 A labeled mahogany bookcase-desk by John Shaw was made in Annapolis in 1797 and formerly stood in the Kennedy Green Room.
 A suite of lancet-arched side chairs and a pair of sofas with splayed legs are attributed to the workshop of New York cabinetmakers Abraham Slover and Jacob Taylor.
 The furniture is upholstered in a yellow silk damask.
 A rug in shades of blue and gold, incorporating the seals or coats of arms of the fifty United States in an elliptical border, specially made for the room in 1983.
 An English Regency chandelier of cut glass and bronze three-armed crystal sconces with glass chimneys illuminate the room.

-In popular culture

-In March 2014, President Barack Obama was interviewed in the room on Between Two Ferns with Zach Galifianakis.
-Towards the end of the video, the room becomes the subject of conversation, with Obama questioning Galifianakis' authority to film on that site over the past few years.